Reviews You Can Rely On

 Testing accuracy and examining the elastomer-supported deck.

 With a tested top speed of 12.2 mph, this model can satisfy users of almost any fitness level, from weekend warriors to serious runners training for distance events.
-We found that the 7.4 AT was fairly accurate regarding belt speed.
-Using a rolling measuring wheel, we performed several speed-accuracy tests with the belt running at six mph for one minute each time.
-In these tests, we got an average measurement of 537 feet, about 9 feet over what it should have been.
+I tested the 7.4 AT, which was fairly accurate in belt speed.
+Using a rolling measuring wheel, I performed several speed-accuracy tests with the belt running at six mph for one minute each time.
+In these tests, the machine produced an average measurement of 537 feet, about 9 feet proud of a perfect score.
 While this isn't a critical metric for most people, some other models tested were more than twice as accurate.
 In these tests, consistency is far more important than accuracy.
 It may be less important for casual fitness runners, but those training for speed events might appreciate more precision.

 0.4 and 7.4 degrees convert to 0.7 and 14.7 percent grade...